-How do you know you are ready to tackle a mountain summit?
 How do you know you are ready to take on a trek up a mountain?
 You take the Mountain Fitness Assessment™

 Our philosophy is based in seeing your strength when you are fresh and going through the paces of going up, then reassess your strength following.
 As the pre- and post-strength numbers approach equality, then we know how tolerant your system is handling the mountain environment.
-When you have a proper assessment, then you can design your programming.
+When you have this proper assessment, then you can design your programming.

 With this philosophical perspective in place, then you need to go assess your level of fitness and have means of comparing it to what would be necessary to attempt a summit or race, or other event.
 This can be done by first looking at the road, trail, rock, ice or snow route you desire, then finding the attributes an individual would need to overcome its challenge.
 This is includes but is not limited to the following:

 In addition, it is preferable to understand how your body is managing food and recovery while you train through your cycles.
 Monitoring digestion and bowel movement quality and sleep can be simple tools to understand how your body is managing recovery after the stress from training.

 Finally, for some with personal challenges or those tackling larger mountains, you will need a more challenging and specific fitness assessment to match those demands.
 It would be ideal to take on a full assessment of how your body handles pack or trailer load on mountain terrain and in hypoxic conditions.
 To further understand how we break it down, please review our Mountain Fitness Assessment™ protocol.